HarkiratSingh7/ShootingSpaceJetGame/README.md

 4. Follow steps in release notes.
 5. The Game shall begin as shown in the screenshots.

+## How to develop ?
+Open the inner shootingspacejetgame in vscode when developing the game.
+(Only Game will execute).

+Open the main folder (containing setup.py) when developing setup.py.
+(Game won't execute)

 ## Screenshots

 ### Start Screen